pingcap/community/bug-hunting-programs/bug-hunting-program.md

 > **Note:**
 >
-> *   The individual participant should sign up as a team.
+> *   Individual participants should sign up as a team.
 > *   Up to five members are allowed in a team.

 ## How to participate

 The entire flow of the TiDB 4.0 Bug Hunting Program consists of the following steps:

 **Test the feature**-> **Report the bug**-> **Evaluate the bug**-> **Grant points**-> **Redeem points**